Managing your mortgage: how to keep it as good debt

 Avoid other home owner debt

-As a homeowner, you’ll quickly realize that there are lot of extra expenses- from home renovations to decorating to buying things like furniture and other big ticket items.
+As a homeowner, you’ll quickly realize that there are a lot of extra expenses- from home renovations to decorating to buying things like furniture and other big-ticket items.
 Avoid using debt wherever possible for any of these.

 Are you interested in paying down your debt so that you can buy a home?
 We can help.
 Call one of our trained credit counsellors at (855) 997-2261 or visit our free online debt analysis.